 Melrose Plantation – National Historic Landmark

 Established in 1796 by a former slave who became a wealthy businesswoman, the plantation was developed by Creoles of color over several generations.
-A number of famous artists, including Clementine Hunter, and writers, including Francois Mignon, spent time at the plantation.
+Several famous artists, including Clementine Hunter, and writers, including Francois Mignon, spent time at the plantation.

-Today the buildings of Melrose Plantation include the big house, the African house behind it, the yucca house, the Ghana house, the writers’ cabin, the weaving house, the bindery, and the barn.
-The African house, an unusual structure with an umbrella-like roof, and Ghana house contain features that are similar to structures in the Caribbean and Africa.
+Today, the buildings of Melrose Plantation include the big house, the African house behind it, the yucca house, the Ghana house, the writers’ cabin, the weaving house, the bindery, and the barn.
+The African house is an unusual structure with an umbrella-like roof, and the Ghana house contains features similar to structures in the Caribbean and Africa.
 Except for the writers’ cabin, the weaving house, and the bindery, all the buildings are on their original sites.
 The three exceptions were moved to Melrose by Mrs. Cammie Garrett Henry, the last private owner.
 They are old buildings from the vicinity but not original to this plantation.

 Los Adaes State Commemorative Area – National Historic Landmark

 The Spanish founded this presidio in 1721 to check French expansion into east Texas.
 It played a part in maintaining the international balance of power between Spain and France.
 This presidio served as an administrative capitol for the province of Texas from 1751 to 1770 before being abandoned in 1773.
-Los Adaes, or Nuestra Senora del Pilar de los Adaes, is one of the few Spanish presidios in the borderlands that has not been affected by modern agricultural practices or urban expansion.
-The site of the main presidio and associated buildings is owned by the state; the mission site is located on private land and is currently used as pastureland.
+Los Adaes, or Nuestra Senora del Pilar de los Adaes, is one of the few Spanish presidios in the borderlands unaffected by modern agricultural practices or urban expansion.
+The state owns the site of the main presidio and associated buildings; the mission site is located on private land and is currently used as pastureland.
 The presidio remains are located on a low ridge.
 The area of the site is an open field surrounded by pine forest.
 It has never been cultivated, and archeological remains are abundant and in place.
 Los Adaes provides opportunities to study, research, and interpret life at a Spanish colonial frontier settlement, including European-Indian interdependency.

 Fort Jesup State Commemorative Area – National Historic Landmark

-Fort Jesup was the most southwesterly military outpost in the United States from its establishment in 1822 until the Mexican War.
-In March 1845, Texas was offered admission to the Union and Gen. Zachary Taylor’s “Army of Observation,” stationed at Fort Jesup, was ordered to hold its troops ready to march into Texas.
+Fort Jesup was the most southwesterly military outpost in the United States from its establishment in 1822 until the Mexican-American War.
+In March 1845, Texas was offered admission to the Union.
+General Zachary Taylor’s “Army of Observation,” stationed at Fort Jesup, was ordered to hold its troops ready to march into Texas.
 After Texas joined the Union, Taylor was ordered to move into the new state.

-Local interest in the history of Fort Jesup provided funds for the restoration of this building.
-In replacing the roof, hand riven cypress boards were used and the original handwrought hinges and nails reused.
+Local interest in the history of Fort Jesup provided funds for restoring this building.
+Hand-riven cypress boards were used to replace the roof, and the original handwrought hinges and nails were reused.
 The old rock chimney was rebuilt, decaying members were replaced with hewn logs, and sills were replaced where needed.
-A new floor of rough oak boards was laid and the stone foundation was also replaced.
+A new floor of rough oak boards was laid, and the stone foundation was also replaced.
 The extent of the park around this structure was 3 acres.

-In 1957, Fort Jesup State Monument was established, consisting of 20.5 acres.
+In 1957, Fort Jesup State Monument, consisting of 20.5 acres, was established.
 The original restored building was refurnished with period reproductions and authentic pots, pans, and utensils.
 One of the officers’ quarters has been reconstructed for use as a visitor center and park administrative office, with exhibits designed to tell the story of the fort.
 The area has also undergone extensive landscaping.

 Oakland Plantation

 The plantation house of Jean Pierre Emmanuel Prudhomme was most likely constructed by slaves beginning in 1821.
-It has been occupied by seven generations of the Prud’homme family.
+Seven generations of the Prud’homme family have occupied it.
 Many of the original outbuildings for this plantation are intact.
-Many of the surviving structures including the French colonial main house are examples of bousillage construction.
+Many of the surviving structures, including the French colonial main house, are examples of bousillage construction.
 Also important is the landscape, which contains an 1835 bottle garden, a formal entranceway, and intact agricultural fields.

-The plantation setting is open and flat, and the only change in elevation occurs at the riverbanks, where there is a drop of a few feet.
+The plantation setting is open and flat, and the only elevation change occurs at the riverbanks, where there is a drop of a few feet.
 The only intrusion in the area is a small metal truss bridge; however, this is not a major feature in the landscape.

 The plantation includes several outbuildings.
 The old store – a frame, gable-fronted building – dates from the Civil War era.
-Behind the store is the carriage house, an old but nondescript frame building, which was converted into a machine shop in 1960.
-There are two frame hip roof pigeonniers at opposite ends of the access lane and a small log carpenter’s shop with half dovetail joints at the corners.
+Behind the store is the carriage house, an old but nondescript frame building converted into a machine shop in 1960.
+Two-frame hip roof pigeoniers are at opposite ends of the access lane, and a small log carpenter’s shop has half dovetail joints at the corners.
 Behind the carpenter’s shop is an old frame barn that was once a smokehouse; the smoked and charred beams remain.
 The overseer’s house is a raised cottage that has been re-sided.
 The largest residence other than the plantation house is the doctor’s house, a five-bay frame cottage with a pitched roof.
 Though much reworked, it still contributes to the overall appearance of the plantation.

 Magnolia Plantation

-The main plantation house of Ambrose LeComte was most likely constructed by slaves in the 1830s.
+Slaves most likely constructed the main plantation house of Ambrose LeComte in the 1830s.
 The large plantation house was burned in 1864 by the army of Union General Banks as they retreated to Alexandria after the battles of Mansfield and Pleasant Hill.
 Construction of the plantation house was completed in 1899 in an amalgam of Greek Revival and Italianate.

 Magnolia Plantation is set along Cane River Lake amid 10 acres of open flat farmland.
-The big house is surrounded by several 150-year-old live oaks and magnolia trees.
-The house itself is approached by means of a gravel driveway set on axis with the central front door.
+Several 150-year-old live oaks and magnolia trees surround the big house.
+The house is approached by a gravel driveway set on the axis with the central front door.

-There is also a front gallery and a rear gallery that encompasses not only the house but also a rear wing.
+There is also a front gallery and a rear gallery encompassing the house and a rear wing.
 The house, traditional in form and plan, is large and plain with square post galleries, transom panel doors, and simple Renaissance Revival mantels.
 The upstairs walls are entirely sheathed in narrow gauge wainscotting with plain mantels.
-All doors have four panels and windows are sash mounted.
-The 2½-story structure contains 27 rooms and an extensive collection of Southern Empire and Louisiana furniture.
+All doors have four panels, and windows are sash-mounted.
+The 2½-story structure contains 27 rooms and an extensive Southern Empire and Louisiana furniture collection.

-The plantation includes a number of important outbuilding and dependencies, such as an overseer’s house, slave quarters cabins, a plantation store, a corn crib, a blacksmith shop, a pigeonnier, and a cotton press-gin building.
+The plantation includes several important outbuildings and dependencies, such as an overseer’s house, slave quarters cabins, a plantation store, a corn crib, a blacksmith shop, a pigeonier, and a cotton press-gin building.
 The cotton press gin building contains a rare cotton press and two types of gins.
-These remnants of a working plantation are invaluable in understanding southern antebellum agricultural practices.
-The unusually large overseer’s house is a hip-roof, raised Acadian cottage, which is almost completely surrounded by square post galleries.
+These remnants of a working plantation are invaluable in understanding Southern antebellum agricultural practices.
+The unusually large overseer’s house is a hip-roof, raised Acadian cottage, which square post galleries almost surround.
 This structure served as the family residence after the Civil War to the reconstruction of the large plantation house.
 Modifications to the overseer’s house include the tin roof and the interior, which is much reworked.
 The transom, doors, windows, and shutters remain.

 Of the original slave dwellings, eight remain in a double row in the southeast portion of the plantation.
 These are brick, two-room, galleried houses with central chimneys and gable parapets – unusually high-quality construction for slave cabins.
 Each fireplace has an iron lintel.
 There has been some deterioration, including the loss of several parapets, chimney tops, windows, and doors.
 In addition, some gallery roofs have collapsed.
 The cotton press dates back to ca. 1830 and is one of about five or six comparable examples in the South.
 This building also contains 19th-century ginning equipment.
 In addition, the landscape of fields and woodlands surrounding the plantation are intact.